thepwrtank18/SkyrimSELauncher/readme.md

 Allows running SKSE and game files from Steam.

 ## Installation
-1. Download from [releases](https://github.com/thepwrtank18/SkyrimSELauncher/releases), or find a bleeding edge (may have bugs) release [here](https://github.com/thepwrtank18/SkyrimSELauncher/actions).
+1. Download from [releases](https://github.com/thepwrtank18/SkyrimSELauncher/releases), or find a bleeding edge (may have bugs, requires GitHub account) release [here](https://github.com/thepwrtank18/SkyrimSELauncher/actions).
 2. Run the exe, and follow the instructions.
 3. It now just replaced your original SE launcher with this one.
 4. Done!
 You can see your options on the screen.